$0 Minnesota Foster Care Quick-Start Checklist

 Minnesota Foster Care Payment Rates and Stipend Guide

 Before anything else, the terminology matters: Minnesota's foster care payments are not a salary or a stipend in the way most people think of the word.
 They are reimbursements — money intended to cover the actual costs of caring for a specific child.
-Minnesota law is explicit that these payments are for the child's needs, not for the foster family's household budget.
-That distinction affects how the money is calculated, how it's taxed, and what happens if a child is in your care and those funds aren't adequate to meet their needs.
+The payment model is intended to cover the child's needs, not the foster family's household budget.
+Tax treatment and dependent-claim rules are separate questions that depend on the applicable rules and your circumstances.

 With that framing in place, here's what the current rates actually are.